Final Fantasy XII: Revenant Wings: Reception

 The graphics and music met with general praise.
 Famitsu positively described the pixel art and CGI cutscenes as high quality, and Hoffman gave general nonspecific praise to the CGI cutscenes.
 Milonas cited the graphical presentation as the game's strongest aspect, praising the translation of character and Esper designs into the cuter art style.
 Bozon called the CGI camera work the best on the platform, and similarly praised the blend of 2D and 3D graphics.
 Fahey felt the presentation alone made Revenant Wings one of the most impressive titles on the DS.
 Anderson praised the animations alongside the general quality, but noted slowdown during battles with a large number of units in play.
 Boulette called the game's graphics "nothing short of beautiful", highlighting its colour usage and again mentioning the mixture of 2D and 3D elements.
 Electronic Gaming Monthly lauded the visuals as impressive for the platform, and both Juba and Miller both praised the CGI scenes as some of the best on the platform.
 The music was praised for its high quality, although Boulette faulted a lack of original tracks.

 The gameplay was mostly praised, but some reviewers found issues with its controls.
 Anderson found the combat and unit management enjoyable, but noted the map designs sometimes obscured unit movement due to the fixed camera.
 Japanese gaming magazine Famitsu praised the gameplay as both accessible and fun, though one reviewer wished for a button-based control scheme.
 Fahey found the overall combat system and late-game challenge entertaining, but felt the game was led down by "some rather fiddly controls".
-Bozon was positive about the amount of gameplay content, but noted issues with inconsistant AI behaviour and difficulty selecting individual units from crowds.
+Bozon was positive about the amount of gameplay content, but noted issues with inconsistent AI behaviour and difficulty selecting individual units from crowds.
 Electronic Gaming Monthly, while faulting a lack of challenge and issues with its touchscreen controls and small display, praised the RTS gameplay as an improvement over the similar Heroes of Mana.
 Juba also called the game a mechanical improvement over Heroes of Mana despite some problems selecting units with the stylus controls, and Miller further noted issues with units not following commands properly.
 Hoffman enjoyed the combat system and said the gameplay worked well for the most part, but encountered problems with unresponsive AI and difficulties commanding large crowds of units.
 Boulette found the combat system entertaining and challenging at points, though disliked the lack of customization options for units.
 Parish positively noted some challenging combat sections and unit management, but was disappointed at the simplified implementation of Gambits.
 Milonas faulted the simplification of gameplay elements from both the RTS genre and Final Fantasy XII specifically, and found the stylus controls difficult to handle.